Denny Tamaki, critic of US bases on Okinawa, wins election | WTOP

 The race was to choose a successor to Takeshi Onaga, who died in August of pancreatic cancer.
 He wanted the bases off Okinawa.

-Tamaki, a legislator who had pledged to continue with Onaga’s “spirit,” thanked his supporters as his campaign office broke into a cheer and later began dancing Okinawa-style, after several major Japanese media polls, including Kyodo news service, declared him the winner.
+Tamaki, a legislator who had pledged to continue with Onaga’s “spirit,” thanked his supporters as his campaign office broke into a cheer and later began dancing Okinawa-style, after his victory.

 “The strong feelings of Takeshi Onaga, risking his life to stop the construction of any more bases, helped bring this victory,” Tamaki told reporters.

-He defeated Atsushi Sakima, a mayor who had argued that Okinawa should work with the national government to sort out the problem.
-The final vote count was not yet available.
-But media reports said Tamaki led in almost all areas of Okinawa, making his win certain with the vote partially counted.
+He defeated Atsushi Sakima, a mayor who had argued that Okinawa should work with the national government to sort out the problem, by a comfortable 80,000 vote difference, with voter turnout relatively high at 63 percent.
+Tamaki garnered more than 396,000 votes to Sakima’s 316,000, according to the final tally.

 Tamaki’s victory throws into further question Japan’s plans for a new air base still under construction in coastal Okinawa.